OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 * The order can be partially filled.
 This reduces volume for the order, but otherwise the order remains in the order book.
 * The order can be completely filled.
 This removes the order from the order book.

-Since a partially filled order is the only unambiguous indication of a trade, let's start buy building our heuristic to catch those events.
+Since a partially filled order is the only unambiguous indication of a trade, let's start by building our heuristic to catch those events.
 The following function does just that:

 ![Initial Trade Heuristic](img/ex4_cell1.PNG)